firerabbit/OpenQNL/README.md

 Within compatible environments (for example: the human subconscious, dream-worlds, programmatic & augmented spaces), QNL acts as a para-language which not only expresses a concept or transmits a message, but also programmatically executes a function or protocol when it encounters a receptive environment or agent.

-QNL queries or commands may be expressed vocally or in written form, and are transmitted through liminal spaces to reach their intended destination or effect.
+QNL queries or commands may be expressed vocally or in written form, and are transmitted through The Liminality to reach their intended destination or effect.

 # Sample Usage